denpamusic/PyPlumIO/docs/source/writing.rst

 string literals "on" or "off" or special ``turn_on()`` and ``turn_off()`` methods.

-.. autofunction:: pyplumio.helpers.parameter.Switch.turn_on
+.. autofunction:: pyplumio.parameters.Switch.turn_on
-.. autofunction:: pyplumio.helpers.parameter.Switch.turn_on_nowait
+.. autofunction:: pyplumio.parameters.Switch.turn_on_nowait
-.. autofunction:: pyplumio.helpers.parameter.Switch.turn_off
+.. autofunction:: pyplumio.parameters.Switch.turn_off
-.. autofunction:: pyplumio.helpers.parameter.Switch.turn_off_nowait
+.. autofunction:: pyplumio.parameters.Switch.turn_off_nowait

 Good example of a switch is "ecomax_control" that allows you to switch the ecoMAX controller on or off.